Blueberry Crumble Pie

 Notes

-- Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
-Make 1 day in advance– after it cools, cover tightly and keep in the refrigerator.
-Bring to room temperature, if desired, before serving.
+1. Make Ahead & Freezing Instructions: There are a couple ways to make ahead of time!
+Make 1 day in advance: After the baked pie cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
-Prepared filling can also be frozen up to 3 months, thaw overnight in the refrigerator before using.
+Note that the topping will taste a bit mushy after freezing/thawing.
+Prepared filling can also be frozen for up to 3 months; thaw overnight in the refrigerator before using.

-- Remaining Pie Dough: You can freeze the 2nd pie dough for up to 3 months.
+3. Remaining Pie Dough: You can freeze the second half of the pie dough for up to 3 months.
 Thaw overnight in the refrigerator before using.

 My 3-year old birthday boy requested a blueberry pie for his birthday and this was the first time I’ve ever made a blueberry pie.
 It was delicious!
 I actually used a pecan crust recipe that I use for most of our pies, which complemented the rest of the filling and crumble very well.
 I wasn’t sure how everything else would turn out as I just have whole Einkorn wheat flour and used Sucanat for the white sugar, but it turned out perfectly!
 I guess I made a lot of changes, but it is still your recipe.
 I only remember ever eating one blueberry pie before, which was way too sweet!
 I’m so happy that this one is just perfect with the lemon juice and lemon zest and just the right amount of sweet!
 Thank you for another wonderful recipe!